What To Bring For Your Room

 Talk with your roommate to see what he/she is bringing so that you don’t double-up and bring two of the same thing!

 What SHOULD I Bring?

-Rooms are furnished with a bed and mattress (the bed frame lofts to various heights including lofting), dresser, desk, chair, window coverings, wastebasket and recycling bin (1 per room) for each resident.
+Rooms are furnished with a bed and mattress (the bed frame lofts to various heights including lofting), dresser, desk, chair, window coverings, wastebasket and recycling bin (one per room) for each resident.
 All university owned furniture must stay in the room.
-Each room has cable TV plus wired and wireless campus network access (Internet).
+Each room has cable TV plus wired and wireless campus Internet access.

 - towels, washcloths, blankets, comforter, pillows, extra long twin size sheets (mattress size is 36” x 80”)

 - fan (Noren, Selke, and Swanson Halls have air-conditioning)

 - padlock (if you hall has a lockable drawer on the desk)

 - computer; an ethernet cable is provided for connecting to the Internet